manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manticore.md

 The command waits until Manticore Search is ready to execute SQL before returning success.

-Without an explicit target, it starts the local instance when `./manticore_data` exists and the configured instance otherwise. `manticore start local` is the exception that can create a new `./manticore_data` directory:
+Without an explicit target, it starts the local instance when a valid marker exists and the normally configured global instance when the marker is absent.
+An invalid marker is reported as an error. `manticore start local` creates or adopts `./manticore_data` and writes the marker:

 ```bash
 mkdir my-search-project